Carnap/Carnap-Documentation/doc/dashboard.md

    to due-dates do not affect visibility dates for assignments, only the treatment of late work.
 Changes to due-dates will be reflected on the posted due-date seen on the student's user page.
+4. Alternate due dates can be issued to individual students, for specific assignments, by clicking the "calendar plus" icon to the right of the student's name.
+Alternate due dates will be reflected on the posted due-date seen on the student's user page.
+Alternate due dates will affect whether an assignment is graded as late, and will override the visibility settings for that assignment, so that a student can continue to access the assignment and submit problems until their alternate due date expires.
+   Assignments set as "hidden" however, will not be visible on the user page even if an alternate due date is set.

 Below the table of students, you'll see some course information, including the course title, points available, the start and end date for your course, the